Texas Court Records

 - By mail

-Checks and money orders are usually accepted for payments sent by mail, while those choosing to pay their tickets in person may do so with cash, check, money order, and credit card.
-To find the specific payment instructions for traffic tickets, visit the webpages of the Municipal or JP Court listed on your ticket.
-Texas Municipal Courts usually have pages on city websites, while JP Courts can be found on county websites.
+Checks and money orders are usually accepted for payments sent by mail, while those choosing to pay their tickets in person may do so with cash, check, money order, or credit card.
+To find the specific payment instructions for traffic tickets, visit the Municipal or JP Court webpages listed on your ticket.
+Texas Municipal Courts usually have city web pages, while JP Courts can be found on county websites.

 To pay a ticket issued by the Texas State Highway Patrol, find the ticket using the agency's Citation Search and then follow the payment instructions provided.